 Getting chicks for the first time is a very exciting experience.
-After all, who wouldn't want to have such an adorable and lovable creature?
-While chicks may be cute and are certainly a great segue into agriculture, they can be a handful and a bit scary for first time owners.
-This guide will answer the questions you may have when getting your new "pet" flock of chicks this spring!
-Before you get your chicks to their new home, here are a couple of things you will need prior to the chicks' arrival:
+While chicks are cute and are certainly a great segue into other avenues of agriculture, they can be a handful for first time owners.
+This guide will answer the questions you may have when getting your new chicks this spring!
+Here are a couple of things you will need prior to the chicks' arrival:

-A quality heat source is also needed to keep the chicks warm until their adult feathers grow in at approximately 5 to 8 weeks of age.
-We recommend using Premier 1 Heat Plates, as they are much less of a fire risk.
+This is also needed to keep the chicks warm until their adult feathers grow in at approximately 5 to 8 weeks of age.
+We recommend heat plates over heat lamps.
 Chicks huddle underneath the plate, which mimics the presence and warmth of a mother hen.
-The temperature is much more easily controlled than that of a heat lamp and the plates can be raised as the chicks grow in height.
+The temperature of a heat plate is more easily controlled than that of a heat lamp, and the plates can be raised as the chicks grow in height.
 Whatever heating method is used, ensure that adequate ventilation is provided to minimize fire risk but maintain proper temperature.

-Grit is also an important part of poultry diets.
 Grit is stored in the gizzard, which is the part of the digestive tract that mechanically breaks down the food and aids in the grinding of food particles.
-We recommend providing Starter Grit for the first 4 weeks of life, Grower Grit for weeks 5 to 16, and Layer Grit for adult birds.
+We recommend providing free choice Starter Grit for the first several weeks of life and Layer Grit for adult birds.
 Oyster shell can be used for adult hens as both an added calcium source and a source of grit.
 It is generally provided free-choice so that hens can self-regulate their calcium intake according to their individual needs.

-In considering when to move your chicks to an outdoor coop, it is important to consider a series of factors.
-First and most important is outside temperature.
-If temperatures are below 65 degrees and your outdoor coop does not have a heat source, it is best tow wait until outside temperatures reach at least 60 to 65 degrees before transitioning your chicks.
-Second, your chicks should be fully feathered by 6 weeks of age, which indicates that they are prepared for an outdoor transition.
+Deciding when to move your chicks to an outdoor coop and environment can depend on several factors.
+First and foremost is outside temperature.
+If temperatures are below 65 degrees and your outdoor coop does not have a heat source, it is best to wait until outside temperatures reach at least 60 to 65 degrees before transitioning your chicks.
+Second is feather thickness.
+Your chicks should be fully feathered by 6 weeks of age, which indicates that they are prepared for an outdoor transition.
 This varies by breed, so it is important to evaluate each breed separately.
-Third, be sure to predator-proof your coop area, as the chicks are still at a vulnerable age.
+Third is the predator proofness of your coop area, as the chicks are still at a vulnerable age.
 For the first few nights, it is important to keep the chicks inside the coop to acclimate them to their new environment.
 After this period, the chicks may be allowed to free range inside their chicken run or your designated chicken area.
-Once you have reached this point, you have succeeded at raising chicks to adulthood.
-We wish you the best of luck in all your chicken endeavors!
+Once you have reached this point, you have succeeded at raising chicks to adulthood!